cube-js/cube/docs/content/Guides/Subquery.md

 });
 ```

-Sub query requires you to reference at least one measure in the definition.
+Subquery requires you to reference at least one measure in the definition.
-Generally speaking all measures involved in defining particular sub query dimension should be defined as measures first and then referenced from a sub query dimension.
+Generally speaking all measures involved in defining particular subquery dimension should be defined as measures first and then referenced from a subquery dimension.
 For example the following schema **will not work**:

 ```javascript